GCBrito/01_Project-template/README.txt

-This README.txt file was generated on YYYY-MM-DD by NAME "Here you can find revelant information about this project, including description, contact info, copyright info, DOIs and other resources."
+This README.txt file was generated on YYYY-MM-DD by NAME "Here you can find relevant information about this project, including description, contact info, copyright info, DOIs and other resources."

 # Project-name